 My dad and I started Woodworking Masterclasses back in 2012.
 We had no idea if it would work.
 I think it is inevitable when you begin working on something that may not work that you structure it to fail gracefully.
 In my mind, I set a goal that if 100 or more people would sign up in the first month we would be able to make the venture work.
-When we had 120 sign up on the first day I felt happy that we would be able to make a success of this venture.
+120 signed up on the first day and I felt confident that we could make a success of this venture.

 Since then we have had a loyal, interested audience.
 Some of those who signed up in those early days and have been signed up ever since.
 Some signed up periodically and check out what we were doing.
 Others have been encouraging and interested but not actually signed up for anything.
 We don’t publically share our financial growth or the number of paid customers we have.
 But, just to give you an idea of the growth we have had, when I added up all the page views and video views we had in one month it came to around 1.5 million.